Urologic Surgeons of Arizona

 Bladder cancer is more common than you might think.
 It’s the fourth most common cancer in men, causing around 18,000 deaths every year in the United States.
-While bladder cancer is undoubtedly frightening, the encouraging news is that Urologic Surgeons of Arizona in Mesa and Gilbert, Arizona, offer the most advanced, proven bladder cancer treatments available.
-Kashif Alvi, MD, is a urinary cancer specialist and is one of the only surgeons in Arizona to offer robotic cystectomy.
-Call the office or schedule an appointment online to get bladder cancer treatment.
+While bladder cancer is undoubtedly frightening, the encouraging news is that Urologic Surgeons of Arizona in Mesa and Chandler, Arizona, offer the most advanced, proven bladder cancer treatments available.
+Our providers are specialists in urinary cancer and are one of the few surgeons in Arizona that offer robotic cystectomy.
+Call the office or make an appointment online for bladder cancer treatment.

 Bladder cancer is cancer affecting your bladder, the small pelvic organ that stores urine before it exits through your urethra.
 Your bladder lining has an inner cell layer known as the urothelium.